aplanchu/qMRI-CAO/README.md

 This figure shows an exampled based on the data employed in the Multi-dimensional Diffusion MRI (MUDI) challenge.
 From out of a total of 1344 MRI volumes, 500 sub-measurements were sampled and employed to predict the MRI signal from the whole dataset via a neural network (CL+NN) or the equation in the red area (CL+eq, and CL+par only after training is finished).

+## Cramér-Rao Lower Bound (CRLB)-based optimisation

+Separately from the main code, the CRLB-based optimisation to obtain an acquisition protocol and obtain the closest measurements of a prespecified protocol is implemented.
+For further details, press [*here*](https://github.com/aplanchu/ZEBRA-CA/tree/main/CRLB_code/README.md).

 ## Dependencies

 It is recommended to use Conda or Miniconda.
 An environment file is provided with the necessary dependencies.
 The environment can be installed as follows: